Banaras Uprising of 1781

 The Banaras Uprising of 1781 (also known as Chait Singh's Rebellion) was a significant armed revolt against the British East India Company in northern India.
-The rebellion began in Banaras (present-day Varanasi) following Warren Hastings' attempt to extract additional revenue from Raja Chait Singh, but quickly spread to neighboring regions including Awadh (Oudh).
+The rebellion began in Banaras (present-day Varanasi) following Warren Hastings attempt to extract additional revenue from Maharaja Chait Singh, but quickly spread to neighboring regions including Awadh (Oudh).
 The uprising represented one of the earliest organized resistances to expanding British control in the subcontinent and had lasting consequences for British administrative policies in northern India.

 Background

-Political Context
+Political context

 In the late 18th century, the British East India Company was expanding its influence throughout northern India.
 The Company had established a Residency at Banaras in 1775, and Raja Chait Singh, while maintaining titular authority, had become a tributary of the Company.
 Similarly, in neighboring Awadh, the Nawab had increasingly come under British influence, with Company officials involving themselves in revenue collection and military affairs.

-Financial Demands
+Financial demands

 In July 1778, Warren Hastings, the Governor-General of Bengal, levied an emergency war subsidy of Rs.
 5,00,000 on Raja Chait Singh of Banaras to help finance the Anglo-French conflict.
 While Chait Singh paid this subsidy and its renewal the following year, by 1780-81, when the Second Anglo-Mysore War created additional financial strain on British resources, he fell behind on his payments.
 Hastings also demanded 2,000 cavalry for use by the Company, which Chait Singh failed to provide.

-The Uprising
+The uprising

-Initial Confrontation
+Initial confrontation

 In August 1781, Hastings personally traveled to Banaras to confront Chait Singh about the arrears and to impose penalties.
 Viewing the Raja's behavior as "criminal contumacy and disobedience," Hastings tried to place Chait Singh under house arrest.
 This precipitated an immediate violent reaction from the Raja's supporters, who attacked and massacred the small Company detachment guarding him.
 Bravery military commanders of Chait Singh have taken their Raja to his Ramnagar fort safely, during the conflict, and Hastings himself was forced to flee to Chunar Fort.

-Spread of the Rebellion
+Spread of the rebellion

 What began as a localized conflict quickly expanded throughout the region.
 According to contemporary accounts, the revolt spread "so rapidly in all directions that it seems to have been planned in advance and coordinated over the entire area from Farrukhabad to Patna."
 By mid-September, British forces were encountering rebel units numbering up to 10,000 fighters.